 - Always do your own research on the manufacturers and read their product warranty fine print – they will differ a lot between manufacturers.

-Solar panel warranty is just one piece of the puzzle – a very important piece though!
+A solar panel warranty is just one piece of the puzzle – a very important piece though!
 When choosing solar panels, you also need to take into consideration the efficiency of the panels, Australian support and the quality of the installation.